Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information and technical details:

-The video transcript introduces the concept of merge sort, a sorting technique that explores recursion.
-To illustrate this, the authors demonstrate how to merge two sorted lists without tampering with their order, starting with the following lists: [3, 20, 28, 32, 35] and [7, 14, 27, 30, 39].
-The process involves comparing entries from each list, writing the smallest entry into a new output list, deleting it from its original list, and moving the arrow one position right.
-This comparison process is repeated until only one item remains in either list.
-Each comparison performs a certain number of moves for both lists, equal to the sum of their sizes.
-The authors emphasize the importance of considering every step in writing pseudocode, including terminating conditions for when one of the lists becomes empty.
-By merging two sorted lists, it's possible to sort an unsorted list by first splitting it and then magically sorting each part.
-This technique will be further explored in a subsequent video.
+The video transcript explains how to merge two sorted lists without tampering with their order, using recursion called merge sort.
+To do this, we compare the first entries of both lists and write the smallest entry into an output list.
+We then delete it from its original list and move an arrow to the next position.
+This process is repeated until one of the lists is empty, at which point only the remaining elements need to be copied into the output list.
+The merging technique can be applied to sort a list by first splitting it into two sorted parts and then using this method to combine them.
+To count the number of comparisons performed, we move the sum of the sizes of both lists.
+However, we must also consider the terminating condition, where one list is empty and the other contains elements that are already sorted.
+The merging technique can be used recursively to sort a list by first splitting it into two parts and then combining them using this method.

 ---